Skip to content

 • Encryption keys are used to encrypt critical information in ProAuth data stores.
 A valid X.509 certificate is needed.
 If a key rotation is necessary, the old certificates can be listed under keyrotationdecryptioncertificates.
 This enables the system to decrypt old values while already using the new key pair for all current encryption / decryption actions.

-• The data section contains the SQL connection string to the ProAuth database.
+• The data section contains the database provider, connection string, and command timeout for the ProAuth database.

 • The base service settings contain general settings for the service to run.